thomaswelton/projects/mentos-money-maker/README.md

 ## Augmented Reality Game

-A Facebook app for Mentos, using augmented reality to detect particular types of Mentos sweets to play an interactive flash game with.
-20 million Mentos packs have been branded with our Shake Your Money Maker app.
+A Facebook app for Mentos.
+Using augmented reality to detect particular types of Mentos sweets to play an interactive flash game with.

+20 million Mentos packs were branded with our Shake Your Money Maker app.
+And thoursands of user interactions.

 ![alt text](screenshot.jpg "App Screenshot")